booktree/booktree/CONTRIBUTING.md

         Project admins will definitely take at submitted patches.
         This is where you should look for things to work on.
     - `howto`: the proposal needs to be made more precise before `accepting-pr`.
-    - `dep`: there is another enhancement which needs to be implemented before this one.
+    - `has-dependency`: there is another enhancement which needs to be implemented before this one.
     - `hard1`, `hard2`, `hard3`: expected implementation difficulty: low, medium, high.
     - `prio1`, `prio2`, `prio3`: importance of the feature: low, medium, high.
     - `wontfix`: feature request was declined.